 The goal of the project is to strengthen the capacity of higher education to enhance equal access to education through digital learning opportunities in Nepal.
 In order to achieve this, the development activities aim to provide students with 21st century skills.
 These goals also contribute to the national School Sector Development Plan (SSDP) 2016-2023 and are in accordance with Nepal’s new constitution.

 The project aims to empower an ever-increasing number of students with improved climate change knowledge and skills to make a positive contribution to the needs of society.
-The main intended outcome is the enhancement of the forest and agriculture related climate change higher education systems in Myanmar and Vietnam.
+The main intended outcome is the enhancement of the forest and agriculture related climate change higher education systems in Vietnam.

 Social innovations in Geo-ICT education at Tanzanian HEIs for improved employability (GeoICT4e)